sitrucp/rcn_river_class_destroyer/README.md

 # River-Class Destroyer Supply-Chain Analysis

-This project is an independent research exercise examining the River-class destroyer being built for the Royal Canadian Navy.
+This project is an ChatGPT 5.5 agent research exercise examining the River-class destroyer being built for the Royal Canadian Navy.
 It explores where the vessels' major systems, components, materials, and equipment are expected to come from, with particular attention to the amount of Canadian content.